LorisPanza/Change-Your-Path/Game Design Document/GameDesignDocument.md

 * Steps
 * When talking to NPCs
 * Interactable object (map pieces on the ground)
+## Technicality (temporary section):
+Object oriented programming helps us.
+We create a class “Tile” that has 4 attributes (up, left, down, right).
+Each attribute contains the type of landscape on the corresponding side of the tile.
+In the case of the last figure is:
+Up = grass
+Left = grass
+Down = grass
+Right = grass
+On each side there can be ONLY ONE TYPE (like Carto).

+The class “Tile” also has methods like “hasRoadLeft”, “hasRoadDown”, etc .
+A road is always at the center of the side and is of fixed width.
+(   this will help a lot in checking stuff because it will be a merely visual match.
+If there is a road, then it will fix.
+ (there could also be different road depending on the type of the actual side type)    )

+Each tile we design will have a script in which we simply inherit  “Tile” and set the attributes depending on the pieces we have at hand .

 ## DeadLines
 * 22 November - Mario --> Player
 * 22 November - Loris --> Map